- Start: Lory State Park, Fort Collins, CO.

 - Rocked quads.

+Quad Rock typically turns over 75-80 runners total between the two distances on our wait lists.
 If you are selected from the waitlist, you are given the opportunity to accept/decline the invitation.
 Your credit card will not be charged until you accept.
 Your fellow runners in line appreciate your prompt response.

 Transfer Credit & Distance Change Policy